-I was hired by a number of federal departments to create business continuity plans to keep government operations running if the compost actually hit the fan.
+Since I was a computer guy and a business process guy, I got hired by a number of federal departments to create business continuity plans to keep government operations running if the compost actually hit the fan.

-A funny side note: I reviewed a set of plans developed by a facilities manager for one of these departments.
+On day one, a funny thing happened.
+I was reviewing a set of plans developed by a manager for one of these departments.

 This guy had thought of everything ; he had planned for office space, computers, back-up power, satellite phones, secure vehicles and parking, etc etc.

 He had covered it all . . . . except for FOOD!

 He had not factored in so much as a coffee pot for this 'extended stay'.